-Pin Name I/O Pin Description ZQ Input Output Impedance Matching Input.
+Pin Name I/O Pin Description ZQ Input Output Impedance Matching Input .
 This input is used to tune the device outputs to the system data bus impedance.
-CQ, CQ, and $Q{[x:0]}$ output impedance are set to $0.2 \times RQ$, where RQ is a resistor connected between ZQ and ground.
-Alternatively, this pin can be connected directly to V{DDQ} , which enables the minimum impedance mode.
+CQ, \overline{CQ} , and $Q{[x:0]}$ output impedance are set to $0.2 \times RQ$, where RQ is a resistor connected between ZQ and ground.
+Alternatively, connect this pin directly to V{DDQ} , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
 DOFF Input PLL Turn Off - Active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
-The timings in the PLL turned off operation differs from those listed in this data sheet.
-For normal operation, this pin can be connected to a pull-up through a 10 k Ω or less pull-up resistor.
+The timing in the operation with the PLL turned off differs from those listed in this data sheet.
+For normal operation, connect this pin to a pull up through a 10 k Ω or less pull up resistor.
 The device behaves in QDR I mode when the PLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with QDR I timing.
 TDO Output TDO Pin for JTAG.
 TCK Input TCK Pin for JTAG.
 TDI Input TDI Pin for JTAG.
 TMS Input TMS Pin for JTAG.
 NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/144M N/A Not Connected to the Die.
+NC/144M Input Not Connected to the Die.
 Can be tied to any voltage level.
-NC/288M N/A Not Connected to the Die.
+NC/288M Input Not Connected to the Die.
 Can be tied to any voltage level.
 V {REF} Input- Reference Reference Voltage Input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
 V{DD} Power Supply Power Supply Inputs to the Core of the Device.
 V {SS} Ground Ground for the Device.
 V{DDQ} Power Supply Power Supply Inputs for the Outputs of the Device.